I. Taaleri Code of Conduct in General

 Corruption and bribery

-Taaleri does not approve of any kind of corruption, bribery or other activity that may create an impression of inappropriately influencing a business decision, yields an inappropriate advantage to a party or person or can be seen as trying to influence decision-making in other ways.
+Taaleri does not accept any kind of corruption, bribery or other activity that may create an impression of inappropriately influencing a business decision, yields an inappropriate advantage to a party or person or could be seen as trying to influence decision-making in other ways.

 Employees must ensure that all payments to third parties are appropriate, have an approved commercial basis and are recorded correctly.

-In work-related relationships, only the giving and receiving of ordinary gifts and other benefits are allowed.
-Receiving a gift or other benefit must not lead to any dependency on the giver of the gift.
+In business relationships, only the giving and receiving of ordinary gifts and other benefits is allowed.
+Receiving a gift or other benefit must not lead to any obligation towards the giver of the gift.
 The legislation and legal practice of each country determine what an ordinary gift or benefit is.

 Conflicts of interests, and secondary occupations

 Taaleri employees and those commissioned by Taaleri are always expected to act in the best interest of Taaleri.
 Those employed by Taaleri may not use their position at Taaleri for opportunism.
-In situations where personal interests may conflict with those of Taaleri, Taaleri employees must refrain from making decisions and transfer the matter to a person who has no conflict of interests in the matter.
+In situations where their personal interests may conflict with those of Taaleri, Taaleri employees must recuse themselves and transfer the matter to a person who has no conflict of interests in the matter.

-Taaleri Plc’s Board of Directors has approved the conflict of interests policy identifying situations in which a conflict of interests is considered to be created and instructions for these situations.
-Taaleri Plc’s Board of Directors has also approved the instructions concerning the management’s business transactions with related parties.
+Taaleri Plc’s Board of Directors has approved a conflict of interests policy identifying situations in which a conflict of interests is considered to be created, and instructions for such situations.
+Taaleri Plc’s Board of Directors has also approved instructions concerning the management’s business transactions with related parties.

-Taaleri employees must obtain a permit from Taaleri Plc’s CEO for taking a secondary occupation, exercising a profession or running a business.
+Taaleri employees must obtain a permit from Taaleri Plc’s CEO for taking a secondary occupation, exercising a profession, or running a business.
 The secondary occupation or the above-mentioned economic activity may not interfere with the main occupation at Taaleri or cause a conflict of interests between Taaleri and the person in question.
-Taaleri Plc’s Board of Directors has approved the instructions concerning the application and granting of permits for secondary occupation.
+Taaleri Plc’s Board of Directors has approved guidelines for the application and granting of permission for secondary occupations.